Hims Reviews: Are Hims' products and services legit?

 For pricing, things can get confusing quickly, especially in the sexual health department.
 Your doctor can prescribe each potential treatment for things like ED or PE in a slew of dosages and delivery options like those in the sildenafil example.
 On top of that, each combination of dosage and billing cycle has its own price, with savings available when you set up billing in longer cycles (i.e., quarterly instead of monthly).

 Pricing can also change depending on the purpose of the prescription.
 You may notice that paroxetine and sertraline are available on both the mental health and sexual health pages.
 These selective serotonin reuptake inhibitors (SSRIs) primarily target depression, but they have an off-label use as treatments for premature ejaculation.
-If your psychiatrist prescribes you either, they’ll cost $85/month under Hims psychiatric subscription plan.
-But as PE medications, they bill quarterly at $207 every 90 days (for a savings of $16/month).
+If your psychiatrist prescribes you either, the cost may change depending on dosage under Hims psychiatric subscription plan.
+But as PE medications, they bill quarterly at $207 every 90 days, which may end up being more or less expensive.

 The bottom line is that you should talk to your consulting physician about the various dose and billing options for the medications they prescribe.